 We are writing to seek feedback on our roadmap on cross-chain and cross-exchange initiatives.

-In short, we are building trustless bridges to Bitcoin, Ethereum and Binance chains for broader access of users and assets to decentralized finance.
+In short, we are building trustless bridges to Bitcoin, Ethereum and Cosmos for broader access of users and assets to decentralized finance.
 Our consumer product is a cross-chain exchange without custodial risks.
 Later we will be putting centralized exchanges’ order books on chain for cross-exchange arbitrage and fiat cash-flow management.

 Below we review our 2020 milestones before diving into the two broad products we are building.
 We conclude with our progress on decentralization and some notable reference on the current fintech revolution.